Oral Glucose Tolerance Test

 • Next, blood samples are taken at regular intervals of half an hour or one hour or a single test after 2 hours.

-• This test can take up to 3 hours.
+• This test can take up to 3 hours

 Types of OGTT Test

-The OGTT method may differ significantly depending upon the objectives of the test.
+The OGTT method may differ significantly depending on the objectives of the test.
 The amount of the oral glucose solution may also vary with the timing and number of blood draws needed.
 Even, there may be differences in which a low-carb meal can be suggested.

-2 standard variations can be utilized for screening and diagnostic purposes:
+Two standard variations can be utilized for screening and diagnostic purposes:

 • A 2-hour OGTT, in which there are two blood draws.
 This test diagnoses diabetes or prediabetes in non-pregnant adults as well as children.

-What Should the OGTT Results Be?
+What Should the Perfect OGTT Results Be?

 Non-diabetics